(A re-post, with this year’s revisions.)

 RESOLUTIONS OF THE HEART

-6. Resolved to pray “Thy Kingdom Come” interceding for God to bring His justice and abundant provision and the proclamation of the Gospel to all His creation.
+- Resolved to regularly pray “Thy Kingdom Come,” interceding for God to bring His justice and abundant provision and the proclamation of the Gospel to all His creation.

-10. Resolved to be a faithful husband to Cindy until death, dedicating my *eyes, my body, and my **affections to her alone out of obedience to Christ.
-I will seek ways to put her wants before my own. (*I will therefore never willingly gaze upon the nakedness of other women or **let my longings dwell upon another.)
+- Resolved to be a faithful husband to Cindy until death, dedicating my eyes, my body, and my affections to her alone out of obedience to Christ.
+I will seek ways to put her wants before my own.

 RESOLUTIONS OF THE HEAD